Policy, Plans and Data

 Each year, we receive federal grants to develop housing in Austin.
 To secure funding, we provide the Department of Housing and Urban Development (HUD) with a report and our annual plan.
 We also notify partner organizations about funding requirements.
 We also manage notices about requirements for the City’s partner groups seeking federal funding.
 Learn more about our HUD Required Plans and Reports.

-Project Connect anti-displacement initiatives led by the Housing and Planning department are underway.
+Project Connect anti-displacement initiatives led by Austin Housing are underway.
 On this page, you'll find: background information; funding opportunities; the Nothing About Us Without Us report, map series, and equity tool that serve as the guiding framework for developing investment strategies; and ways to engage.
 Learn more about our Project Connect Anti-Displacement Initiatives.